marcoturi/ionic-boilerplate/README.md

 ### <a name="gitlab-ci"></a>Gitlab CI Configuration
 - To get code coverage percentage badge use the following regexp: `All files(?:\s*\|\s*\d*\.?\d+\s*){3}\|\s*((\d*\.?\d+))\s*\|` in Gitlab CI/CD pipelines.
-- To get the automatic .ipa from ionic package add the following Secret variables in Gitlab.
+- To get the automatic .ipa from ionic package first setup a ionic.io profile with certificates for ios.
+Secondly add the following Secret variables in Gitlab.
 N.B.
 Be sure to don't show Build results (edit project settings) for your repo otherwise those vars could be exposed.
 | Key                            | Description                                                                                                      |
 |--------------------------------|------------------------------------------------------------------------------------------------------------------|
 | `IONIC_LOGIN_EMAIL`            | Your ionic.io email                                                                                              |
 | `IONIC_LOGIN_PASSWORD`         | Your ionic.io password                                                                                           |
 | `IONIC_PACKAGE_BUILD_RELEASE`  | (Optional) Indicate whether this is a release build.
 Possible values are `true` or `false`.
 Defaults to `false`. |
 | `IONIC_PACKAGE_BUILD_PROFILE`  | Security profile to use for the build, as defined in Ionic.io console.                                           |

 ## <a name="tips"></a>Tips
 ### <a name="optional-libraries"></a>Optional Libraries